 The following methods of non-graphical editing are available:

 A Harness Entry can be connected directly to a wire, a bus or a signal harness.
-The Harness Type field in the Properties panel is used when nesting signal harnesses.
+The Harness Type field in the Harness Connector mode of the Properties panel is used when nesting signal harnesses.
 The field will auto-populate with the Harness Type of the connected signal harness.

-Should you need to negate (include a bar over the top of) a harness entry name, this can be done in two ways:
+If you need to negate (place a bar over the top of) a harness entry name, this can be done in two ways: